devjit-pramanik/digital-design-verilog/README.md

 # Digital Design using Verilog

-This repository contains basic digital design circuits, implementations and a mini project using Verilog.
+This repository contains basic digital design circuits, implementations and mini projects using Verilog.

 ## About Me